Mobelux/swift-wind-rose/README.md

 }
 ```

-Various protocols like [`ColorClass`](Sources/WindRoseCore/Protocols/ColorClass.swift) are used to generalize class this, though there remains significant room for improvement.
+Various protocols like [`ColorClass`](Sources/WindRoseCore/Protocols/ColorClass.swift) are used to generalize utility class declarations, though there remains significant room for improvement.
 WindRose does not yet support [custom Tailwind configurations](https://tailwindcss.com/docs/configuration).

 ### Modifiers